neondatabase/website/content/docs/guides/cloudflare-workers.md

 Log in to the Neon console and navigate to the [Projects](https://console.neon.tech/app/projects) section.

-- Click the `New Project` button to create a new project.
+1. Click the `New Project` button to create a new project.

-- From your project dashboard, navigate to the `SQL Editor` from the sidebar, and run the following SQL command to create a new table in your database:
+2. From the Neon **Dashboard**, navigate to the `SQL Editor` from the sidebar, and run the following SQL command to create a new table in your database:

     ```sql
     CREATE TABLE books_to_read (